voceconnect/cdn-rewrite/readme.txt

 == Changelog ==
 = 0.1.4 =
-* Fixing error when file does not exist
+* Fixing error when file does not exist and fixing _doing_it_wrong call

 = 0.1.3 =
 * Adding Grunt build files